[The Critter Captain's Tesla FAQ]

 -+-

-(No Woohoo!s this week, be sure to report your sales/publications/etc. via the www.critters.org/telldaworld.ht web page.)
+Please report your Woohoo!s via the www.critters.org/telldaworld.ht web page.

 -+-